michalroots/michalroots.github.io/_posts/2024-09-07-muddy-tales.md

 ![Log and camera](/assets//media-muddy-tales/muddy-log.jpg){:width="100%"}

 >*"It was the most intense and one of the best burns.
-I fucking loved it and I'm waiting for the next one."*\<br>
+I fucking loved it and I'm waiting for the next one."*<br>
 – Ilai

 ## Personal Learnings

 Muddy Tales left me with a profound sense of gratitude.
 It was my first expedition organised on a bigger sailing vessel, and I expanded a lot as a facilitator and a quartermaster.
 Here are a few asorted learnings:

-- It was the first time ever I had to ask a person to leave (after 3 days of build) due to persistent behaviour that was making the group uncomfortable (I won't go into detail).
+- **It was the first time ever I had to ask a person to leave** (after 3 days of build) due to persistent behaviour that was making the group uncomfortable (I won't go into detail).
 The process felt very healthy, and the final decision was taken by me as a representative of the crew (aka the quartermaster) and the captain - a perfect example of Pirate Organising.
 It felt challenging to exclude a person, and yet it was the perfect decision for the voyage.
-- I have prioritised personal invitations rather than posting on social channels and I absolutely loved it.
+- **I have prioritised personal invitations rather than posting on social channels and I absolutely loved it**.
 While it takes more energy to communicate 1:1 rather than 1-to-many, the relationships built through the process feel more in tune with the long term vision of building a community of sailors.
 Due to very short notice many people simply couldn't make it, but are very much looking forward to the next opportunity.
-- I have succeeded in distributing a lot of tasks on board - for example shooting the promo video.
+- **I have succeeded in distributing a lot of tasks on board - for example shooting the [promo video](http://www.youtube.com/embed/dPkeRCvKJp8){:target="_blank"}**.
 It felt so much better to ask people to film specific shots and give basic instructions rather than have to film myself or have a designated camera person carrying all the load.

 ## Next Steps